bobzhangtech/canada-computers-price-tracker/README.md

 # Canada Computers Price Tracker

-A simple Python script that monitors product prices on Canada Computers and alerts you when a price changes.
+This is a simple Python script that monitors product prices on the Canada Computers website and alerts you when a price changes.

-## What it does
+## How it works

 - Prompts you to enter product URLs at startup
-- Scrapes each product page every 4–8 hours
+- Scrapes each product page every 4-8 hours
 - Detects and reports price increases and decreases
 - Stores price history in a local SQLite database